Smooth Take-Off For New Terminal 2 At Hong Kong International Airport

-HONG KONG SAR - Media OutReach Newswire – 29 May 2026 – Hong Kong International Airport (HKIA) embarked on a new era on 27 May, with the successful launch of the expanded Terminal 2 (T2), further boosting the city's position as global aviation hub.
+Hong Kong, SAR--(Newsfile Corp. - May 29, 2026) - Hong Kong International Airport (HKIA) embarked on a new era on 27 May, with the successful launch of the expanded Terminal 2 (T2), further boosting the city's position as global aviation hub.

 In 2025, HKIA handled 61 million passenger trips, representing a year-on-year growth of 15%.
 It has recently garnered several prestigious recognitions for its outstanding performance in areas including security processing, aviation infrastructure, passenger services, and continuous enhancement of passenger facilities.